ritiek/what-anime-is-it/README.md

 ## Installation & usage

+You need to have [FFmpeg](https://github.com/FFmpeg/FFmpeg/) installed for this tool to work.

 ```
 git clone https://github.com/ritiek/what-anime-is-it
 cd what-anime-is-it
 bash predict.sh </path/to/image/or/video>
 ```

-If you are predicting from a video file, you'll need have `ffmpeg` installed.

 ## License